 Of course, if the SkunkLock isn’t right for you, as always, there are other options.
 There are no other bike locks that are directly comparable with the SkunkLock in terms of function.

-But there are couple that are similar in terms of form and one that has an extra level of protection too...
+But there's a couple that are similar in terms of form and one that has an extra level of protection too...

 Kryptonite New York Standard